alfredo1995/alfredo1995/README.md

     I am a Programmer with solid knowledge of the C# programming language, algorithms and object orientation.

+    Aiming for practice in developing readable, extensible and concise code.

     In order to improve the practice of developing readable, extensible and concise code.

     My experience includes developing games for mobile devices through the Unity Engine.